Contextual Agentic Memory is a Memo, Not True Memory: Call to Action

 \textbf{The field is optimizing the wrong metric.} Benchmark designers have focused on recall quality, context window utilization, and retrieval accuracy.
 These measure \emph{lookup quality}, not \emph{learning quality}.
 The result is a benchmark ecosystem that rewards better filing cabinets while saying nothing about whether agents develop expertise.
 We propose two redirections.

 \textbf{Redirection 1: Compositional Generalization over Time (CGT).} The single most important metric the field is missing: \emph{does an agent's ability to handle novel concept combinations improve with experience?} Concretely, operate an agent on a domain for $T$ sessions, exposing it to concepts only in isolation.
 After $T$ sessions, evaluate on queries requiring combining two or more concepts in ways not seen during operation.
-A genuinely learning agent shows accuracy strictly increasing with $T$; a pure-retrieval agent shows accuracy flat at baseline.
-We ask LoCoMo, LongMem, and AgentBench to adopt CGT as a standard evaluation dimension.
+Compare four arms built on the same base model: episodic retrieval, retrieved-rule summaries, consolidation, and a hybrid.
+Report both normal memory-assisted accuracy and transfer when the specific acquired trace or rule is withheld, while matching total examples, training and inference compute, tokens, latency, and stored bytes.
+The performance hypothesis is falsified in a domain if a fixed-state contextual system consistently matches an updateable system on held-out compositions under this matched budget.